rea-and/vector-infinity/README.md

 5. **Chat**: Users can chat directly in the web UI, and the AI uses Vector Store data to answer questions
 6. **Export**: Export endpoints allow downloading data as text files for external use

-This provides a seamless chat experience where you can ask questions about your personal data (emails, WhatsApp messages, WHOOP health data) and get intelligent answers using OpenAI's Chat Completions API with Vector Stores.
-The system uses the Chat Completions API with `tool_resources` to enable vector store search, supporting models like GPT-4o-mini, GPT-4o, and GPT-4 Turbo.
+This provides a seamless chat experience where you can ask questions about your personal data (emails, WhatsApp messages, WHOOP health data) and get intelligent answers using OpenAI's Assistants API with Vector Stores.
+The system creates a persistent assistant per user with vector store access, allowing the AI to automatically search and retrieve relevant information from your imported data.
+This follows OpenAI's recommended approach for vector store integration, supporting models like GPT-4o-mini, GPT-4o, and GPT-4 Turbo.

 ## Low RAM Optimization